jswymer/mydoctest/articles/madeira-get-started.md

 When you want to explore Financials on your own, you can always go back to the Getting Started tour by launching it from the Home page.

 We also have a lists of nice-to-know tricks, such as how to [find things](ui-search.md), how to [set filters](ui-enter-criteria-filters.md), or how to [sort data in lists](ui-sorting.md).
 For more information, see [Work With Dynamics 365 for Financials](ui-work-product.md).

 ## The Home pages
 Home pages use a role-centric design to give you fast access to the business process and intelligence tools that you need to do your job.
 For example, an accountant can monitor payments and approvals, and view finance performance charts.
 Check out the various Home pages by choosing **My Settings** in the top right corner, and then the Role Center to explore.
 Sign in again to apply the change.
 For more information, see [Changing the Role Center](change-role.md).

 Each Home page provides an **Assisted Setup & Tasks** action that opens a list of assisted setup guides.
 These guides help you add features to Financials.
 You can also access the guides by choosing the **Search for Page or Report** icon in the top right, and then entering  **Assisted Setup**.

 **Note:** The guides that are available differ, depending on the user experience you choose for your company.
 Fewer guides are available for the **Basic** experience, and more for the **Suite**.
 The first time you sign in, you use the Basic experience.
-For more information, see [Customizing Your Dynamics 365 for Financials Experience](ui-experiences.md).
+For more information, see [Customizing Dynamics 365 for Financials Experience](ui-experiences.md).

 The following table is a full list of assisted setup guides.

 |Assisted Setup           |Description                                                                                      |